A New Addiction Crisis: Treatment Centers Face Financial Collapse

 In the past, Olsen says, the program hasn't had to budget for face shields or gowns or face masks, "because those are things that typically we ... have not really had to ever use."

-Olsen, who is also vice president of the American Society for Addiction Medicine, says many providers are in the same boat.
+Olsen, who is also vice president of the American Society of Addiction Medicine, says many providers are in the same boat.
 Some treatment centers that accept Medicaid patients and and those covered by the Children's Health Insurance Program may be eligible for $15 billion in emergency relief.
 Still, it's not yet clear how many providers will benefit.

 "We are at risk for not having the funding that we need to keep our doors open," Olsen says.